 Suspensions Pending Investigation

-NCCCO Staff shall have the discretion to temporarily suspend a program participant, except for a certificant or candidate for certification, pending further investigation and/or any final disciplinary action, if NCCCO Staff determines that the incident under review involves:
+The PIT has the discretion to temporarily suspend a program participant, except for a certificant or candidate for certification, pending further investigation and/or any final disciplinary action, if NCCCO Staff determines that the incident under review involves:

-Upon suspension of a program participant, the participant’s record(s) will be flagged and/or updated accordingly.
+Once suspended, the participant’s record(s) will be flagged and/or updated accordingly.
 As necessary or appropriate, the participant will be removed from the Verify CCO Online (VCO) database.